KhaosT/bleno/README.md

 # bleno
-A modified version of bleno that used for HAP-BLE.
+A modified version of bleno that used in HAP-BLE.